Marcus McNeill: Professional career

-San Diego Chargers

 Despite being the seventh lineman selected in the 2006 draft and playing the majority of the season with broken hands, McNeill was voted a first alternate to the 2007 Pro Bowl and made the team after an injury to starter Willie Anderson.
 Commentator Len Pasquarelli of ESPN.com referred to him late in the 2006 season as "one of the elite left tackles" in the NFL.
 A rookie starter at left tackle for the entire season, McNeill was a crucial component of the offensive line that blocked for running back LaDainian Tomlinson as he established a number of single season offensive records.
 The majority of Tomlinson's long gains came from running behind the left side of the offensive line, behind McNeill and guard Kris Dielman.
 McNeill was not called for a single holding penalty in the 2006 season.

 McNeill finished 4th in voting for the 2006 NFL Offensive Rookie of the Year, a remarkable finish for an offensive lineman.
 He was named the Offensive Rookie of the Month for September.

 The next season McNeill was again named to the Pro Bowl after Jonathan Ogden pulled out.

 In 2010 McNeill was a holdout from Chargers camp.
 He ended his hold out on September 25 and reported to the San Diego Chargers.
 A few days after ending his hold out, McNeill and the Chargers agreed to a 6-year, $48.895 million deal.

 After managing to play only nine games in 2011 due to poor health, numerous sources expected the Chargers to release McNeill in the offseason.
 On March 13, 2012, he was released.

-Retirement

 On August 9, 2012, he announced his retirement from the NFL.